Set in the Chicago music scene in the early ‘90s, when CDs were king, the Internet was a rumor, and your phone stayed home.

 She sent a photo.
 He booked a flight.

-Walt’s offbeat insight intrigued Sallee, who’d been going out with looks-appropriate squareheads, and a long distance romance developed.
+Walt’s offbeat insight intrigued Sallee, who’d been going out with looks-appropriate jocks, the guys whose sense of humor is quoting Chandler lines from “Friends.”
 He had just been fired from RS (wrote a negative review of Yoko) and so he called up an editor he knew at Spin and said he wanted to write a profile of Chicago industrial band Ministry.
 Warner Brothers flew him from S.F. to O’Hare, but saved money on a hotel.

 Sallee met him at the gate and they kissed passionately in the elevator.
 When the door opened, there was a family with two young kids standing there, horrified.
 Walt and Sallee laughed and practically skipped to the car.
 There’s just nothing like the feeling of fresh love.
 Walt had won the lottery without even buying a ticket.